oktayesenn/Lifting-State/README.md

 ### Child components

 Now that I know the components I need, the `state` I need, and where everything needs to be, I can start writing some code.
 First, I'll create the child components.
-I can use functional components, since they won't need to hold their own state.

 ```javascript
 const FruitList = props => (